forsenTV/forsen/README.md

 ## Imgur:
 - WARNING monkaE !
 Go the account forsen imgur.com/user/forsen, go to his comments, enter the [imgur he commented](https://imgur.com/user/forsen/comments).
 Sort by new, you may now discuss in that imgur's comments.

+## Grindr:
+- Add forsen to your interests.
+Very quickly bajs will find you and get in touch.
+Inspections may be required.

 ## Instagram:
 - [Peppah's Instagram](https://www.instagram.com/commonpepper/).
 Communicate in the latest post.
 - In case Peppah's instagram is deleted.
 Search for [#forsen tag](https://www.instagram.com/explore/tags/forsen/), in top posts you should be able to see a horsen picture!
 Communicate there.
 In case the horsen post does not appear anymore in the top posts, communicate in the first top post.